mirage/ocaml-tar/README.md

-## tar-format -- decode and encode tar files
+## tar -- decode and encode tar files

-tar-format is a simple library to read and write tar files with an emphasis on streaming.
+tar is a simple library to read and write tar files with an emphasis on streaming.

 This is pure OCaml code, no C bindings.